andhikaprima/Cutadapt_Dada2_in_R/README.md

 # Cutadapt_Dada2_in_R
-Do DNA metabarcoding pipeline fully in R with Cutadapt for demultiplexing and Dada2
+Do DNA metabarcoding pipeline fully in R using DADA2 pipeline and Cutadapt

 This is the script to run DNA metabarcoding pipeline fully in R environment Cutadapt need te be installed for demultiplexing and primer removal